 Set in the far future, the world of Project Eden is a familiar sight to most sci-fi fans: buildings are growing ever-upwards, interconnected with a thick web of roads, walkways and service channels.
-But below these gleaming highrises, conditions steadily decline to slum level.
+But below these gleaming highrises, conditions steadily decline towards the slum level.
 And below it lies an underworld occupied by criminals, cultists, the wretched and deranged.
-You control a team of 4 members of the UPA (Urban Protection Agency) – an elite force which deals with serious disturbances within the city.
+You control a team of four agents of the UPA (Urban Protection Agency) – an elite force that deals with serious disturbances within the city.
 As the game begins, your team is called in to investigate problems at the Real Meat factory, where all the equipment inexplicably malfunctioned and technicians sent in to repair them have gone missing.

-Every level is huge, and is completely packed with all kinds of puzzles, ranging from simple ones like making a character hold the door for his teammates, to complex "set piece" puzzles that take many steps and co-ordination of all teammates to complete.
-What is most amazing about Project Eden is that I never felt bored or got a sense of "deja vu," even though it seems the game has thousands of puzzles.
-Partly this is due to the lack of "jumping puzzle" of any kind – you cannot even jump in the game, and so you will never find frustrating leap-from-pillar-to-pillar situations that require precise movements as in Ultima 8 or Redguard.
+Every level is huge and completely packed with all kinds of puzzles, ranging from simple ones like making a character hold the door for his teammates, to complex set pieces that take many steps and co-ordination of all teammates to complete.
+What is most amazing about Project Eden is that I never felt bored or got a sense of "deja vu", even though it seems the game has thousands of puzzles.
+Partly this is due to the lack of jumping puzzles of any kind – you cannot even jump at all, and so you will never find frustrating sequences like those in Ultima 8 or Redguard.
 The level design is nothing short of amazing.
 If you think Tomb Raider has great levels, you will find the ones in Project Eden pure genius.
-Once you solve a particularly sticky puzzle, most of the time it will open up shortcuts to where you need to go, or where you have been before.

-The interface is very easy to learn, and intuitive.
-As any teammate, you can order the rest of the team to follow you, or tell them to halt, in which case they will then hold and defend their position.
-Like most action games, the AI in Project Eden is none too bright, so you will need to switch into characters a lot during combat, or keep them out of harm's way.
-Fortunately, combat is not the focus of Project Eden although there is plenty of it.
+The interface is very easy to learn.
+As any teammate, you can order the rest of the team to follow you, or tell them to halt, in which case they will then hold and defend their positions.
+Like most action games, the AI in Project Eden is none-too-bright, so you will need to switch to characters a lot just to keep them out of harm's way.
+Although there is plenty of it, combat is fortunately not the focus of Project Eden.
 I'm no action expert, and yet I managed to finish this game in one piece.
 The second half of the game has a lot more fighting than the first half, but by then you will be so intrigued by the game's puzzles that you will be ready to face anything.
-Also, you can't really 'die' in this game - once their health drops to zero, your characters will automatically get 'reconstructed' at the nearest health machine.
+Also, you can't really die – when their health has dropped to zero, your characters will automatically get 'reconstructed' at the nearest respawn station.

-Which is not to say combat in Project Eden is uninteresting.
-There are many types of mutants in the game, some smart enough to gang up on you or lure you into ambush.
-Action gamers will enjoy finding new cool futuristic weapons as they go along, and some of these are quite novel and cool to watch.
-The sentry gun that you can plop down anywhere and automatically shoots all the enemies in sight is my favorite weapon.
+Which is not to say combat in Project Eden is entirely uninteresting.
+There are many types of mutants, some smart enough to gang up on you or lure you into ambushes.
+Action gamers will enjoy finding new cool futuristic weapons as they go along, and some of these are quite novel and cool to watch in action.
+The sentry gun that you can plop down anywhere and automatically shoots all the enemies in sight is my favorite.